Invoice Payment Terms | Definitions, Strategies & Processes

 Offer healthy discounts for early payment – Using net days for your payment terms means you can offer discounts to early payers.

-Use tech to predict payment times – Cloud forecasting tools can predict when customers are likely to pay, giving your finance team the ability to prioritize the right customers and debts when it comes to accounts receivable conversations.
+Use tech to predict payment times – Cloud forecasting tools, such as Fluidly or Futrli, can predict when customers are likely to pay, giving your finance team the ability to prioritise the right customers and debts when it comes to credit control conversations.

-Review your customer base and get rid of late payers – This might sound drastic, but if a customer consistently pays you late, they may be more of a threat to you than an asset.
+Review your customer base and sack the late payers – This might sound drastic, but if a customer consistently pays you late, they may be more of a threat to you than an asset.
 Periodically offboarding late-paying customers gives you more time to focus on your most value-adding customers, which will benefit your business in the long term.

 How GoCardless can eliminate late payments

-With GoCardless, you can add a payment button directly into your finalized sales invoice, allowing your customers to pay you with one click.
+With GoCardless, you can add a payment button directly into your finalised sales invoice, allowing your customers to pay you with one click.

-Because GoCardless is made for recurring payments, you can also collect future payments from your customers without them needing to lift a finger.
+Even better, because GoCardless is designed to make recurring payments simple and painless, you can collect future payments from your customers without them needing to lift a finger.

 And because GoCardless can integrate with your cloud accounting platform, we’ll also automatically reconcile all received payments with your invoice, cutting down on the financial admin and streamlining the whole process.